fistodul/MF-updater/README.md

 > Looking for info at forums like StackOverflow and similar helped me write the first version of the script (was longer, had 21 loops).
 Also, one documentation I think helped me: https://en.wikibooks.org/wiki/Windows_Batch_Scripting

-> I tried to make most of the code POSIX and follow best practices from https://mywiki.wooledge.org/BashFAQ and not include features of Bash 4+ to be compatible with Apple's Bash 3.2.57 version
+> I tried to make most of the code POSIX and follow best practices from https://mywiki.wooledge.org/BashFAQ and not include features of Bash 4+ to be compatible with Apple's Bash 3.2.57 version (but in the end I failed)

 Previously this program made use of UCC (dropped after [this commit](https://github.com/fistodul/MF-updater/tree/6c30dc6e1f68466fb2c4ab1f8aaa3825d694d96a)) and Windows scripts (dropped after [this commit](https://github.com/fistodul/MF-updater/tree/e8b62573f26a211d00ae11b7df6f5f31427cd9e8)), so these branches were made: [ucc](https://github.com/fistodul/MF-updater/tree/ucc) and [windows](https://github.com/fistodul/MF-updater/tree/windows).